Clogged drains are a common menace that most homeowners experience at some point.

 1. Keep An Eye On What Goes Inside The Drain

 It’s rare to find blocked drains that owe their existence to one object getting stuck down the drainage system.
 Usually, it results from a build-up of solid or semi-solid material over time.
 A blocked drain can also develop from too much toilet paper, cooking grease and used cooking oil, feminine hygiene products, and garden debris.
-So, you must closely watch what kinds of things enter the blocked drain.
+So, it would be best to watch what kinds of things enter the blocked drain closely.
 If you see any solid being flushed down the drain, stop it.

 2. Flush The Blocked Drain With Hot Water